RESOURCES

 RESISTANCE TESTING AND BOTTLE BIOASSAY

-If you have mosquito (Aedes or Culex) samples to be tested for insecticide resistance, PacVec is providing testing and training services at no charge, and all results will be returned to you.
-Dr. Anton Cornel's laboratory is leading this activity and organizing various regional training workshops on bottle bioassay testing.
-If you are interested, please contact us right away at bioassays@pacvec.us to arrange for shipment and timing of the testing.
+If you have mosquito (Aedes or Culex) samples to be tested for insecticide resistance, feel free to reach out to us, ideally well before the desired testing date.
+PacVec is providing testing and training services at no charge, and all results will be returned to you.
+Dr. Anton Cornel’s laboratory is leading this activity and has organized various regional training workshops on bottle bioassay testing.
+Anyone interested in getting help with testing can send an email to bioassays@pacvec.us.

 MOSQUITOES